chaudhry123/TNF-NFKB-p53-axis-restricts-in-vivo-survival-of-hPSC-derived-dopamine-neuron-/README.md

 ## Data for download

-The raw data (fastq files, read counts from CellRanger) can be downloaded from GEO (INSERT NUMBER HERE).
+The raw data (fastq files, read counts from CellRanger) can be downloaded from GEO GSE217131.

 >The easiest way to get started is to use the processed data provided here.

-For the single-cell data, some of the data can be downloaded from Box in the form of RDS (load into R via `in_data <- readRDS()
+For the single-cell data, some of the data can be downloaded from Box https://mskcc.box.com/s/dm20vn2ww1c1xto87xmzqb9kxilgxpcc

 ## Packages
 [1] "abind 1.4.5" <br />